Interview – Mark Green, author of THE TRAVEL AUCTION

-MG: I do!
-I’m currently working on a book that tells the story of two other characters who appear in The Travel Auction, sort of a spin off sister book.
-It’s a similar travel based concept, but with a completely different premise and storyline.
-The backdrop to the story is likely to be Asia (Thailand, Cambodia, Vietnam and Laos) because my wife and I have just booked flights to Bangkok for a two month backpacking trip early next year.
-After that, I have an adventure based thriller book series in mind and lots of other ideas that need developing.
+Mark: I do!
+I’m currently working on a book that tells the story of two other characters who appear in The Travel Auction, sort of a spin-off sister book.
+It’s a similar travel-based concept, but with a completely different premise and storyline.
+The backdrop to the story is likely to be Asia (Thailand, Cambodia, Vietnam and Laos) because my wife and I have just booked flights to Bangkok for a two-month backpacking trip early next year.
+After that, I have an adventure-based thriller book series in mind and lots of other ideas that need developing.
 I think the next few months are going to be very busy…

 I’d like to take this opportunity if I may to say thank you for reviewing my book and for helping to promote The Travel Auction with this interview, I really appreciate it.

 BLBR: It’s been our pleasure to have you with us on Booklover Book Reviews.

 Author of The Travel Auction, a relationship comedy about a guy who advertises on eBay for a travel companion with the same name as his ex-girlfriend.